Jet Chang: Return to Taipei Fubon Braves

 On October 27, 2020, Chang returned to the Taipei Fubon Braves on the conditions that he "strictly regulate his future behavior", "actively engage in public welfare", and "pay attention to his personal life behavior".
 In his debut, he scored 34 points.
 For his first season with the team, he averaged 15.6 points, 2.9 assists, and 2.5 rebounds per game, winning MVP and making the P-League+'s first team and All-Defensive team.
 Taipei also won the championship that season.

 The following season, Chang averaged 12.5 points, 3.1 rebounds, 3.4 assists and 1.3 steals and helped Taipei defend its title.
 On October 6, 2022, Taipei extended his contract for two more years.
 Taipei won its third consecutive title the following season.

 In his final season with the team, he only played 16 games for them due to injury.
 On June 30, 2024, the team announced the early termination of their contract with him.

 Return to Formosa Dreamers

-On July 12, 2024, Chang returned to play for Formosa.
+On July 12, 2024, Chang returned to the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).
 According to him, he re-signed with Formosa to move on from the marijuana incident and to finish the season with them after failing to do so last time because of the pandemic.
 This time, he was not the scoring leader, but took on a veteran role within the team.
 He helped them start the season with two straight wins.

+On August 20, 2026, Chang re-signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).